Test ID: POU Phosphorus, 24 Hour, Urine

 Clinical Information

 Approximately 80% of filtered phosphorus is reabsorbed by renal proximal tubule cells.
 The regulation of urinary phosphorus excretion is principally dependent on regulation of proximal tubule phosphorus reabsorption.
-A variety of factors influence renal tubular phosphate reabsorption, and consequent urine excretion.
-Factors which increase urinary phosphorus excretion include high phosphorus diet, parathyroid hormone, extracellular volume expansion, low dietary potassium intake and proximal tubule defects (eg, Fanconi Syndrome, X-linked hypophosphatemic Rickets, tumor-induced osteomalacia).
-Factors which decrease, or are associated with decreases in, urinary phosphorus excretion include low dietary phosphorus intake, insulin, high dietary potassium intake, and decreased intestinal absorption of phosphorus (eg, phosphate-binding antacids, vitamin D deficiency, malabsorption states).
+A variety of factors influence renal tubular phosphate reabsorption and consequent urine excretion.
+Factors that increase urinary phosphorus excretion include high phosphorus diet, parathyroid hormone, extracellular volume expansion, low dietary potassium intake, and proximal tubule defects (eg, Fanconi Syndrome, X-linked hypophosphatemic Rickets, tumor-induced osteomalacia).
+Factors that decrease, or are associated with decreases in, urinary phosphorus excretion include low dietary phosphorus intake, insulin, high dietary potassium intake, and decreased intestinal absorption of phosphorus (eg, phosphate-binding antacids, vitamin D deficiency, malabsorption states).

 A renal leak of phosphate has also been implicated as contributing to kidney stone formation in some patients.